 Education in Turkey

 If you want your children to study in a Turkish public school, then you need to know that they are free of charge for both citizens and foreigners.
 Private schools fees vary from school to school.
 It is worth mentioning that the majority of foreigners prefer to choose international private schools due to the British, French and German curriculums.
 Moreover, private schools offer a higher level of foreign language education, due to the schools hiring native speakers as teachers.
 Most of the international schools are located in Istanbul and Ankara.

 Being a student in Turkey

-The majority of your people choose to live in Istanbul, Ankara, Izmir, and Bursa, due to the fact that these cities are homes of the biggest universities in the country.
+The majority of young people choose to live in Istanbul, Ankara, Izmir, and Bursa due to the fact that these cities are homes of the biggest universities in the country.

 Future students can enrol in a preferred program directly through a higher education institution.
 The main requirements for the applicants are a completed secondary education and a confirmation from a Turkish Embassy that it is equivalent to that of Turkish secondary education.

-Further on they can apply for a student visa.
+Further on, they can apply for a student visa.
 It is important to know that students have to pass an entrance examination (YÖS).
-The examination is performed in a form of a test and composed of two parts: “Basic Learning Skills Test”, which tests the student’s abstract reasoning skills and “Turkish language Proficiency Test”, which assesses the student’s understanding of the Turkish language.
+The examination is performed in the form of a test and is composed of two parts: “Basic Learning Skills Test”, which tests the student’s abstract reasoning skills and “Turkish language Proficiency Test”, which assesses the student’s understanding of the Turkish language.
 Those who do not speak the language can take a preparatory language course.
 Some universities provide education in English, French, or German.

 Healthcare in Turkey